-One of the allegations was that the winds were gusty.
-It’s a matter of definition, but the National Oceanic and Atmospheric Administration (NOAA) and the National Weather Service (NWS) defines a gust as a brief sudden increase in wind speed.
+One of the allegations claimed that the winds were gusty.
+The National Oceanic and Atmospheric Administration (NOAA) and the National Weather Service (NWS) defines a gust as a brief sudden increase in wind speed.
 Generally the duration is less than 20 seconds and the fluctuation is greater than 10 mph.

 Two Arkansas operators – Barry Wilson (Operator #1) and Tommy Anderson (Operator #2) – agreed to participate as applicators in the mock trial.
 Both applicators in the mock trial.
 Both applicators did a superb job of chemical application on the farm.
 Operator #2’s business was growing and demanding a lot time, so… attention to detail may have been a bit lacking.

 The case for Operator #1, Barry Wilson, did not take much time to resolve.
 It was obvious that this application was done professionally; all the necessary supporting data had been recorded and no evidence was presented to show that any wrongdoing or label violations had occurred.
 The investigation also turned up another source – roadside spraying in the immediate area – that might have contributed to the symptoms exhibited by the nursery plants.
 The jury, six persons selected from the audience, wasted no time with a not guilty verdict once the case was turned over to them.

 The case for Operator #2, Tommy Anderson, did not go nearly as well.
 Several factors were presented and it became obvious very early in the trial that the jury was leaning heavily in favor of the plaintiff.
 Once this became obvious, the insurance adjuster decided it would be best to work toward a settlement rather than chance what the outcome might be from the court.

 Factors that played heavily against Operator #2 included: